SAT Perfect Score | All the Info and Tips You Need to Reach Your Goal at the Test

 Understanding your SAT Scores

 The SAT composite score is comprised of both the Evidence-Based Reading and Writing section of the exam as well as the Math section of the exam.
 The final SAT scaled score will range from 400 to 1600.
+So, how good is 1400 on the SAT?And, is 1200 on the SAT a good score? - you may ask, too.

 Getting a perfect 1600 score on the SAT exam is challenging, but you do NOT exactly have to get absolutely perfect marks with no errors at all in order to still score 1600 on the SAT Exam.
 Each test has its own scoring scale, so you may be able to get 1 or 2 questions wrong on each section and still receive a perfect 1600 score on the SAT exam.
+If you receive little less than that, 1500 score on the SAT is still considered well above national average.

 Key Concepts and Takeaways for Preparing for the SAT Exam